k8thompson134/rant-app/TERMS_OF_SERVICE.md

 RantTrack's source code is available on GitHub under the **GNU General Public License v3.0 (GPL-3.0)**.

 **What this means**:
-- ✅ You can view, modify, and distribute the source code
+- You can view, modify, and distribute the source code
-- ✅ You can fork the code and create derivative works
+- You can fork the code and create derivative works
-- ✅ Commercial use is allowed
+- Commercial use is allowed
-- ⚠️ **Any derivative works MUST also be open source under GPL-3.0**
+- **Any derivative works MUST also be open source under GPL-3.0**
-- ⚠️ You must provide source code if you distribute modified versions
+- You must provide source code if you distribute modified versions
-- ⚠️ You cannot make closed-source proprietary versions
+- You cannot make closed-source proprietary versions

 **Why GPL-3.0?**
 This license ensures RantTrack's privacy-first values are preserved.
 No one can take the code, add tracking, close the source, and sell it.
 The community can always verify that your data stays private.

 **Full license**: https://github.com/k8thompson134/rant-app/blob/main/LICENSE

-You may:
-- View the source code
-- Report bugs and security issues
-- Contribute improvements (contributions will also be GPL-3.0)
-- Fork the code (your fork must also be GPL-3.0)

 **Open source doesn't mean "no terms"** - you still agree to these Terms when using the app, and the GPL-3.0 license governs what you can do with the source code.